 The Rise and Fall of the European Low-Cost, Long-Haul Carriers

-No, it was not a particularly comfortable seat and you had to pay for literally anything else, but how many people were really going to turn down that price?
+The golden days of trans-Atlantic travel were when we had ultra-low-cost carriers like WOW Air, Norwegian, and Primera Air for less than $100 each way.
+No, it was not a particularly comfortable seat, and you had to pay for anything else, but how many people would turn down that price?

-You could get essentially any flight for the same price thanks to all that competition.
+That was exactly why major airlines offering full service were forced to lower their fares and compete.
+Thanks to all that competition, you could get essentially any flight for the same price.
 It arguably also brought on the dreaded basic economy model that many full-service carriers have adopted, sadly.

-As a result of unsustainable business conditions, and then the pandemic, none of the aforementioned airlines exist anymore.
+As a result of unsustainable business conditions and then the pandemic, none of the above airlines exist anymore.
 That loss of competition drove transatlantic fares back up.
 Those ticket prices will be missed.

 Dynamics of a Route